 - Visit the Pisac Market (Mercado Pisac)

-Tip: negotiating at markets is the norm in Peru.
+Tip: Negotiating at markets is the norm in Peru.
 Vendors never write the cost on an item because they expect that buyers will verbally ask for the cost and then negotiate it down.
 A lot of tourists don’t try to negotiate, and therefore end up paying a lot more than they should for items in Peru.
 Always negotiate when dealing with local goods in Peru; you’ll wind up saving money.

 - Eat a Local Meal

-I’m a big fan of Peruvian food because it’s varied & flavorful.
+I’m a big fan of Peruvian food because it’s varied and flavorful.
 Try out a local Peruvian restaurant while you’re in the Old Town; you won’t be disappointed.
 My favorite restaurant to eat local food at in Pisac is Cuchara de Pollo, but there are so many!
 Just walk into any local restaurant and try it out—the food will almost always be excellent.

-- Corn and cheese (Choclo con queso) is a local favorite.
+- Corn and cheese (choclo con queso) is a local favorite.
 It’s served by street vendors all over.
 It’s simply corn with a side of Andean cheese, and it’s delicious.
-The cost averages around 1/SOL (1 Peruvian Sol)
+The cost averages around 1/SOL (1 Peruvian Sol).

 Spend time at the river

 Pisac is located in one of the most stunning natural areas on the planet.
 The area has an energy about it that makes the mountainous terrain feel even more vast and powerful in person, and it’s an energy that can only be felt or understood in person.
 Rio Urubamba, a river that courses through Pisac, offers a peaceful experience.
 Hike or relax by the river while you’re in Pisac; it’s one of the most tranquil things to do there.